-Here you can find out what is behind recycling and how you can easily implement it.
-All the advantages and disadvantages of the recycling loop
+Here you will find out what is behind recycling and how you can easily implement it.
+All the advantages and disadvantages of the recycling cycle

 Author: Lara-Sophie Buckow

 Recycling means the preparation and subsequent reuse of raw materials that have already been used.
 Recycling thus creates a cycle in which the material is repeatedly broken down into its individual pieces and then used for new products.

 When it comes to recycling, a distinction is made between two processes: downcycling and Upcycling.

 - Downcyclingmeans that the raw material is not preserved in its original quality.
 A devaluation takes place, as for example with waste paper, plasticor old clothes.
 The materials can be recycled, i.e. reused.
 However, the individual fibres are shorter or brittle and thus do not represent the one hundred percent quality of a new raw material.

 - Upcyclingmeans the exact opposite.
 The products remain in their original form.
 These merely find a new purpose.
 You probably know bags made from old truck tarpaulin, clothes made from old coffee sacks or have seen glasses or vases made from old glass bottles at your friends'.
 An old product is turned into something new.

 Recycling aims to reuse old materials to create new things.
 This means that no new raw materials are necessary and there is less waste.
 So a cycle is created.